james-millner/technomads-talk-1/slides/images.md

 --

-## Building applications, and focusing on the good stuff
+## Building applications fast using the latest frameworks and tooling.

 --